 Indian Pipeplant

-Indian Pipeplant, Vancouver Island, BC, Photo By Robert Logan
+Indian Pipeplant, Vancouver Island, BC, photo by Bud

-In place of leaves, it has clear colorless scales.
-The flowers are usually a cream color and nodding on stems that can reach 20 cm or more.
+In place of leaves, it has clear, colourless scales.
+The flowers are usually a cream colour and nodding on stems that can reach 20 cm or more.
 The flowers are shaped like a smoking pipe stuck into the ground by its stem.

 The plant gets all its nutrients from dead plants or animal matter.
 Other common names are Ghost Flower, Ice Plant, and Corpse Flower for their ability to grow on dead animal matter.